The Erasmus+ programme

 Jean Monnet Actions

-Jean Monnet Actions aim to promote excellence in teaching and research in the field of the studies on the European Union.
+Jean Monnet Actions aim to promote excellence in teaching and research in the field of study in the European Union.
 In particular, it focuses on the process of integration in both its internal and external features.

-Jean Monnet Networks in Other Field of Education and Training
+Jean Monnet Networks in Other Fields of Education and Training

 Erasmus Accreditation for KA1 projects